csc-training/sscc-cp2k/aimd/README.md

 1. Edit the input files and submit the job:
    * `RUN_TYPE` should be `MD`
-   * We'll simulate in the `NVT` ensemble, i.e. the number of particles, volume and temperature are kept constant using a timestep of `0.5` femtoseconds
+   * We'll simulate in the `NVT` ensemble (number of particles, volume and temperature are kept constant) using a timestep of `0.5` femtoseconds
    * PBE has a tendency to "overstructure" water (it is too ice-like).
 To mitigate this, we'll use an increased simulation temperature of `348.15` K
    * Now the system is periodic, so make sure the Poisson solver is set to